Hubbry Logo

 In 2020, McCray was cast on the 41st season of the American reality competition series Survivor.
 Due to the COVID-19 pandemic, production of the season was delayed until 2021.
 When production resumed, McCray and 17 other contestants were flown to Fiji to participate in season 41 of the show.

 Initially, McCray was placed on the Luvu tribe.
 After the merge, he formed an alliance with fellow Luvu alum Deshawn Radden, former Ua tribe member Shan Smith, and former Yase tribe member Liana Wallace.
 The alliance was tight at first, but on Day 19, McCray and Radden decided to vote Smith out of the game.
 The next day, McCray began reflecting on the auto-accident death of his father exactly 25 years earlier.
-According to McCray, his time in Fiji being on Survivor is what enabled him to finally let go of all the negativity he had suffered as a result of his father's passing.[8]
+According to McCray, his time in Fiji being on Survivor is what enabled him to finally let go of all the negativity he had suffered as a result of his father's death.[8]

 On Day 21, the three remaining in McCray's alliance wanted to target Ricard Foyé, but the rest of the tribe decided to eliminate Wallace.
 After Foyé won immunity on Day 23, McCray and Radden suddenly became the targets.
 That night, the first vote ended in a tie between the two.
 Upon the second vote, McCray was unanimously voted out, making him the sixth member of the jury.